 In the last decade or so, the equine industry has seen a great rise in popularity of the lightweight trail saddle.
 Many of us scoffed at these saddles when they first arrived on the market because, at that time, lightweight and quality did not really go hand in hand.
 However, since the late 90’s, technological advances in the trees and overall design of these saddles has greatly improved.
 In fact, in my opinion, these saddles are the biggest thing to happen to this industry in the last 75 years.

-I have sold saddles of all kinds for over 20 years.
+I have sold saddles of all kinds for over 30 years.
 In that time, I have seen a great many makes and models of lightweight saddles … some good, some not so good.
-So when I decided to add lightweight trail saddles to our line, I chose two well-respected saddle makers whose saddles I thought offered the most to horse and rider: the Flex-Lite Trail Saddles from Circle Y and the entire line of Tucker Saddles.
+So when I decided to add lightweight trail saddles to our line, I chose two well-respected saddle makers whose saddles I thought offered the most to horse and rider: the Flex2 (formerly Flex Lite) Trail Saddles from Circle Y and the entire line of Tucker Saddles.

 If this sounds like an advertisement, it is.
 We love these saddles.

 The Flex-Lite tree first entered the market on Circle Y’s Barrel Racing Saddles.
 Barrel racers are constantly searching for ways to reduce the weight and increase the performance of their saddles.
 The Flex-Lite tree design was significantly lighter and its flexibility offered all the weight-distribution benefits of a traditional saddle tree without restricting the horse’s movements as he reached and bent around the barrels.
 Barrel racers were thrilled.
 Circle Y recognized the potential this tree had in a trail saddle and designed the line of Flex-Lite Trail Saddles, which has since morphed into the improved Flex2 tree and saddle design.

 Our experience with Circle Y Flex2 saddles